heikotopol/heikotopol.github.io/_pages/portfolio.md

 _Biomechanics_ is the study of the mechanical properties, the function, and the motion of biological systems.
 This field of science combines different aspects of engineering and biology in order to gain a deeper insight into the properties of living materials.
 My biomechanics research focuses on the mechanical properties of collagenous soft tissue.
-Experiments have shown, that strain maiy stabilize collagen fibers to enzyamtic degradation (see [Topol et al. 2021](https://doi.org/10.1115/1.4052752)).
+Experiments have shown that strain may stabilize collagen fibers to enzyamtic degradation (see [Topol et al. 2021](https://doi.org/10.1115/1.4052752)).
 This effect has been modeled in my articles.<br/>

 ## Swelling-induced remodeling processes